Patterns in Sinai's walk: The limit points of the environment

 \section{The limit points of the environment}

-For $a>1$, and $B:\D{R}\to\D{R}$ a continuous path, we define the function $Z_a:[0, \infty)\to\D{R}$ by
+For $a>1$, and $B\dvtx \D{R}\to\D{R}$ a continuous path, we define the function $Z_a\dvtx [0, \infty)\to\D{R}$ by

 for all $s\ge0$.
-We will determine the limit points of the family of measures $(m(Z_a))_{a>e}$, as $a\to\infty$, with respect to the topology of local weak convergence, when $B$ is a two sided Brownian path.
-Then Theorem \ref{FunLIL} will follow from localization results connecting $x_B$ with the Sinai walk.
+We will determine the limit points of the family of measures $(m(Z_a))_{a>e}$, as $a\to\infty$, with respect to the topology of local weak convergence, when $B$ is a two-sided Brownian path.
+Then Theorem~\ref{FunLIL} will follow from localization results connecting $x_B$ with the Sinai walk.
 We start by doing this along geometric sequences.